sahanakowshik/sahanakowshik.github.io/content/authors/admin/_index.md

 ---
 ## About Me

-I am a second year PhD student in the [Faculty of Computing and Data Sciences](https://www.bu.edu/cds-faculty/) at Boston University.
+I am a third year PhD student in the [Faculty of Computing and Data Sciences](https://www.bu.edu/cds-faculty/) at Boston University.
 I am advised by Dr. [Vijaya B. Kolachalama](https://vkola-lab.github.io).
 I hold a Master's degree in Computer Science from Boston University.
 Prior to joining BU, I completed my Bachelor's degree in Electronics and Communication Engineering at RV College of Engineering in Bengaluru, India.
 My research broadly focuses on post-training methods of Large Language Models (LLMs), with a current interest in leveraging LLMs to assess neurodegenerative disorders through Reinforcement Learning with Verifiable Rewards (RLVR).

 <!-- **Graduate Coursework**:
   - CS505 Natural Language Processing